 Lafia, Nasarawa State capital and local government area of Nigeria

-Lafia was founded in the late 1700s by Muhammadu Dunama as a small settlement and gradually developed into an important trading hub.
-In 1903, British colonial authorities recognized Chief Musa as the first emir, establishing the formal emirate system that continues today.
+Lafia was founded in the late 1700s by Muhammadu Dunama as a small settlement that grew into a regional trading center over the following decades.
+In 1903, British colonial authorities recognized Chief Musa as the first emir, giving the town a formal administrative structure that has continued in various forms since then.

 The community of curious travelers